klausler/fortran-wringer-tests/README.md

   the bindings that are used in the module.
-  Only half of the compilers tested get this right, and the bug is very hard to figure out with the others, so it's best to make the TBP `NON_OVERRIDEABLE` in the base type or in the module's extensions of a private base type.
+  Only half of the compilers tested get this right, and the bug is very hard to figure out with the others, so it's best to make the TBP `NON_OVERRIDABLE` in the base type or in the module's extensions of a private base type.
 * A `PROTECTED` pointer can't appear as the left-hand side of a pointer assignment statement outside its module.